Beaq15/beaq15.github.io/_tabs/article.md

 }
 iconTransform.SetScale(vec3(finalScale));
 ```

+The big win here is that the hover detection now reuses the same `SlotGroup` data as the positioning loop.
+If you add a new slot group or change a spacing value, hover detection updates automatically - there's no second place to keep in sync.

+### Item Popup System

 Additionally, a popup quad displaying the item's name and description appears when hovering over an item.
 The text rendering for the popup is implemented using SDL_ttf, which generates texture images from text that are then displayed on the popup.
 The three action buttons (Use, Equip, Drop) are part of the popup sprite itself rather than separate UI elements.
 To detect button clicks, I created collision boxes positioned to match the visual buttons in the sprite image, checking if the mouse position intersects with these invisible AABB regions to determine which button was clicked.
 This popup can be locked in place by clicking on the item, keeping it visible even when moving the mouse away, and unlocks when clicking outside the inventory, causing it to disappear.
 ```cpp
 m_popup = ecs.CreateEntity();